RockScript/rockscript.github.io/_posts/2017-10-02-idea-explained.md

 is executed asynchronous.

 Script executions are persisted with event sourcing.
-So while activities are waiting for a callback, no resources like memory or threads are consumed for that script execution.
+So while activities are waiting for a callback, no resources like memory or threads are consumed for that scriptVersion execution.
 A single activity may take seconds, days or months to complete.
-Once it is done, the runtime state of the script execution can be recreated from the event store.
+Once it is done, the runtime state of the scriptVersion execution can be recreated from the event store.

 ## An example

-Here's what a script will look like:
+Here's what a scriptVersion will look like:

 ```javascript
 var approvalService = system.import('example.com/approvals');